frontend-rob/frontend-rob/README.md

 🚀 **Let’s Connect**

-Check out my work, and feel free to reach out if you're interested in collaborating or discussing new opportunities.
+Check out my work, and feel free to reach out if you’re interested in collaborating or discussing new opportunities.
+I’m always up for sharing insights and diving into exciting projects!
-I'm always excited to exchange knowledge, share insights, and contribute to exciting projects.